In this Article

 Rhubarb can cause some side effects such as stomach and intestinal pain, watery diarrhea, and uterine contractions.
 Long-term use can result in muscular weakness, bone loss, potassium loss, and irregular heart rhythm.

-There is a report of kidney failure in someone who took a rhubarb-containing product.
-But there is not enough information to know for sure if rhubarb was the actual cause of kidney failure.
+There is a report of kidney failure in someone who took a product containing rhubarb.
+But it's not known for sure if rhubarb was the actual cause of kidney failure.

 Report Problems to the Food and Drug Administration